“All of a sudden, I found myself in love with the world”

 In a similar manner, this recipe is great on paper, but may (depending on your proclivities) ultimately collapse under the weight of its concept.
 I originally envisioned this as a grilled cheese but never felt that fit the “hot rod” part of the theme song.
 So, as I am a bit hot dog-obsessed, I started planning how cheeses could build a hot dog.
 That led me to a childhood classic, the crescent dog, but that just didn’t seem metal enough.
 The original grilled cheese plan used a jalapeno cream cheese so why not this plan as well?
 Then I added cheddar because of cheeses.
 Then, why buy crescent roll dough when you have bread in the pantry?
 Finally, I could have grilled this like a grilled cheese, but let’s face it deep frying is way more metal.

-This is definitely not a Heart Smart Menu item though it does make drunk party food.
+This is definitely not a Heart Smart Menu item though it does make great drunk party food.
 If I were to make it again which is unlikely unless I have a party, I think I’d up the cheeses level by swapping the ranch dressing for a bowl of queso.
 After all, if you’ve gone as far as deep-frying cheese and bread-wrapped hot dogs, why not simply go all in?

 CHEESES BUILT MY HOT DOG